Current and past projects

 Click here to read my First Person piece in The Oxford Times and Oxford Mail, about manhole covers in Oxford, August 2020.

 Click here to hear me on Radio 4’s Classified Britain programme with James Naughtie, August 2019.
-This broadcast was repeated at 1:45pm on Thursday 19 December 2019.

 Click here to see me talking about one of my favourite historic buildings in Oxford, October 2013.